deepinv/deepinv/docs/source/contributing.rst

 to: fork your own copy of `DeepInverse <https://github.com/deepinv/deepinv>`_, clone it to your computer, create a branch, write code, commit and push your code.

 .. note::
-  LLM usage is ok, but not code generated 100% by AI.
+  LLM usage is ok, but for first-time contributors, we request that their contributions are mainly human-written and will not accept PRs generated 100% by AI.
 See our :ref:`LLM policy <llm-policy>`.

 Once you've opened a (draft) pull request (PR) in GitHub with your contribution, you should be able to see it under `Pull Requests <https://github.com/deepinv/deepinv/pulls>`_.
 You're ready to move on!